 Here's how these features typically work:

 I've found this particularly useful when writing longer pieces.
 If I start writing in the morning when I'm fresh and continue later when I'm tired, the tone often shifts without me noticing.
 The AI catches these inconsistencies before readers do.
+It's like having an editor who knows your voice so well they can spot when you're off-brand.

 For creative writing, this feature helps maintain character voices too.
 If your protagonist has a specific way of speaking, the AI can help ensure their dialogue stays consistent throughout your story, even as the plot and situations change.